GunshellMC/GunshellDocs/docs/api.md

 # Developer API

-The developer API is available via nexus.sweetaurora.tech.
+The developer API is available via nexus.jazzkuh.com.
 To use it, you need to add it to your pom.xml or build.gradle file:

 ## Maven
 ::: details Maven